chaoticgd/ripped_apart/docs/README.md

 ### extractall

-Extract all the games files from the archive.
+Extract all the games files from the archives.

 Command line usage: